 I’m reminded of the visual from the children’s Christmas movie Santa Claus is Coming to Town.
 We have to put one foot in front of the other to walk through the door of opportunity.

 Heather Bresch has done an amazing job as the CEO of Mylan.
-To watch the entire interview: Heather Bresch Being a Leader Knows No Gender.
+Watch the entire interview here.

 Many professional women aspire to advance their career, but most encounter common obstacles because they don’t have “The Professional Playbook” to navigate corporate cultures.
 Download three chapters now of the professional playbook for women that includes initiatives to accelerate your professional growth.